 The attorney you choose to represent you in a drunk driving case can make a big difference in the outcome.
 A public defender is paid by the same party that pays the judge, and you will likely end up with an unfavorable plea.
 An attorney who does not have experience handling DUI/OWI cases won't do much better.
 If you go into court without an attorney, the state won't even offer you a deal, and you will be left with the full consequences of a conviction.
 To protect your driver's license and your future, you need an attorney who focuses on defending people charged with DUI/OWI.

-At the Law Offices of Derrick E. George, P.C., you will receive personal attention from an attorney who is known for obtaining favorable outcomes in DUI/OWI cases.
+At George Law, you will receive personal attention from an attorney who is known for obtaining favorable outcomes in DUI/OWI cases.
 Attorney Derrick E. George has over 10 years of experience defending people who are accused of drunk driving.
 From our office in Birmingham, we handle drunk driving cases in the Detroit metro area and throughout Michigan.

 The following pages provide more information about the charges you face:

 - What are DUI, OWI, OUIL and OWV I?

 - How many drinks does it take to be over the limit?